 From February 2018 until May 2019, my ethnographic research unfolded largely in relation to the Citizen Science Project Nightingale (Forschungsfall Nachtigall), a two-year project designed and produced by a team of biologists based at the Digital World and Information Science department of the MfN.
 Scientifically aimed at investigating nightingales' diverse songs repertoires and mapping their distribution in Berlin, this CS project had the intent to engage people in the scientific processes of knowledge production belonging to this field, beyond single events and the transmission of informational content.
-Even though the broader logistics of this case is not the scope of this report, it is relevant to underline how much this project was embedded in the recent booming of the CS field within German-speaking countries and Europe.
-Both the platform for citizen science in Germany Bürger Schaffen Wissen (Citizen Create Knowledge) and the European Citizen Science Association (ECSA) are based indeed at the MfN.
+Even though the broader logistics of this case is not the scope of this report, it is relevant to underline how much this project was embedded in the platform for citizen science in Germany Bürger Schaffen Wissen (Citizen Create Knowledge) and the European Citizen Science Association (ECSA) are based indeed at the MfN.
 An example of this is the 2016 funding from the German Federal Ministry of Research of thirteen CS projects with almost 5 million euros over three years, among which the Nightingale Citizen Science Project.